-The Metropolitan system, for purposes of meeting demands during times of shortage, regulating system flows, and to ensure system reliability in the event of a system outage, provides over 1,000,000 acre-feet of system storage capacity.
+The Metropolitan system, for purposes of meeting demands during times of shortage, regulating system flows, and ensuring system reliability in the event of a system outage, provides over 1,000,000 acre-feet of system storage capacity.
 Diamond Valley Lake provides 810,000 acre-feet of that storage capacity, effectively doubling Southern California's previous surface water storage capacity.
 Other existing imported water storage available to the region consists of Metropolitan's raw water reservoirs, a share of the SWP's raw water reservoirs in and near the service area, and the portion of the groundwater basins used for conjunctive-use storage.

 Water stored in system storage during above average supply conditions (surplus) provides a reserve against shortages when supply sources are limited or disrupted.
 Water storage also preserves Metropolitan's capability to deliver water during scheduled maintenance periods, when conveyance facilities must be removed from service for rehabilitation, repair, or maintenance.
 The benefits of these capital facilities are both local and system-wide, as the facilities directly contribute to the reliable delivery of water supplies throughout Metropolitan's service area.
-The potential benefits of water storage allocable to the Standby Charge in fiscal year 2018/19 is shown in Table 1.
+The capital costs of water storage in fiscal year 2020/21 is \$97.4 and, as shown in Table 1.
+Real property throughout Metropolitan's service area benefits from the availability of the storage capacity throughout the service area and its integration into Metropolitan's system and therefore all such costs may be attributed to such parcels.
+However, Metropolitan's Standby Charge collects only \$43.8 million of the total \$284.2 million system costs, representing 15% of the total system costs.